andrew-plowright/quickfeatures/README.md

-# Quick Feature Create - QGIS Plugin
+# Quick Features - QGIS Plugin

 This QGIS plugin was developed to speed up workflows that depend on high volumes of manual feature creation.